Join Our Team

 General

-Represent the Museum with professionalism and enthusiasm in all written and verbal communications.
+• Represent the Museum with professionalism and enthusiasm in all communications and interactions.

-Work across marketing systems and tools including website CMS, email platforms, project management software, and content scheduling tools.
+• Work across marketing platforms and tools including website CMS, email platforms, social scheduling tools, and project management software.

 SKILLS AND EXPERIENCE:

-Punctual and reliable; able to adhere to scheduled hours and meet deadlines consistently.
+• Punctual and reliable; able to adhere to a consistent part-time schedule.

 INSTITUTIONAL RESPONSIBILITIES:

-Available for occasional evening, morning, or weekend hours in support of Museum programs and events.
+• Available for occasional evening or weekend hours in support of marketing activity related to Museum programs and events.

 FISCAL RESPONSIBILITIES:

-Take care to use Crocker resources responsibly and maximize efforts in support of institutional goals.
+• Take care to use Crocker resources responsibly.

 PHYSICAL REQUIREMENTS: